 Outreach and education

-MRES: Masters by Research
+MRes: Masters of Research

-We offer Masters by Research degrees focusing on Photonics and Optical sciences related research topics through the Macquarie University MRES degree.
+We offer Masters by Research degrees focusing on Photonics and Optical sciences related research topics through the Macquarie University MRes degree.
 This two year degree involves eight units of coursework training and then a full year research project.
 Students accepted to this degree receive an automatic scholarship which increments from Yr1 to Yr2.
-For more information on the MRES degree click here.
+For more information on the MRes degree click here.